JetBrains/intellij-sdk-docs/basics/getting_started/update_plugins_format.md

 If you intend to use a plugin repository _other than_ the [JetBrains Plugin Repository](https://plugins.jetbrains.com), you will need to:
+* Create and maintain an `updatePlugins.xml` file on the HTTPS web server you are using for your custom repository.
+  This file describes all the plugins available in your custom repository and each plugin's download URL.
-* Upload your plugin JAR/ZIP file to the HTTPS web server you are using for the custom repository.
+* Upload your plugin JAR/ZIP file to an HTTPS web server.
+This can be the same web server you are using for the custom repository or a different HTTPS web server.
-* Maintain an `updatePlugins.xml` file on that web server describing all the available plugins.
 * Add the URL for the custom repository to the JetBrains IDE [Repository Settings/Preferences](https://www.jetbrains.com/help/idea/managing-plugins.html#repos).

 ## Describing Your Plugins in an updatePlugins File